-Andrea is measuring flour: 12.5kg gentle wheat 0, 1.5kg wholemeal and 1kg farro.
-He scoops it from 3 paper sacks into one, that’s then upended and poured into the mixer in the nook of the stall.
-If you’d requested me final yr what dry flour smells like, I might have replied: “not plenty”.
-Now, having spent the closing six months meeting pasta and pizza makers, I’ve found out that exact, sparkling flour, and specifically wholemeal, smells hopeful and sappy, like fresh sawdust and a smooth infant.
+Andrea measures flour: 12.5kg gentle wheat 0, 1.5kg wholemeal, and 1kg farro.
+He scoops it from 3 paper sacks into one, then upended and poured into the mixer in the nook of the stall.
+If you’d requested me final yr what dry flour smells like, I might have replied: “not plenty.”
+Now, having spent the closing six months meeting pasta and pizza makers, I’ve found out that exact sparkling flour, and specifically wholemeal, smells hopeful and sappy, like fresh sawdust and a smooth infant.
 “It smells alive,” Andrea says as he pours 10 liters of water into the mixer.
 The odor is mainly pleasurable in the cool of the marketplace at 8 am.
-Once the flour and water are dough, they’re left to rest for an hour and we move for espresso on the market bar.
+Once the flour and water are dough, they’re left to rest for an hour, and we move for espresso on the market bar.

-The new Testaccio market can be brilliant and current, the other of its old, bosky incarnation, however, its spirit has remained much the same.
+The new Testaccio market can be brilliant and current, the other of its old, bosky incarnation; however, its spirit has remained much the same.
 This is both correct and elaborate.
-Good because it means it’s still the resilient, difficult-operating promote it has continually been, with a tangible sense of shared history and community between stall holders, a number of who had been there for more than 50 years, and whose families have labored stalls for nearly a century.
-Tricky, because of it manner suspicion and resistance to change – which means beginners want to be resilient and hardworking.
+Good because it means it’s still the resilient, difficult-operating promote it has continually been, with a tangible sense of shared history and community between stallholders, several who had been there for more than 50 years, and whose families have labored stalls for nearly a century.
+Tricky, because of its manner suspicion and resistance to change, beginners want to be resilient and hardworking.